timothypage/sota-web-map/data/README.md

 ## Streets and Trails

-this will download an build a pmtiles archive of the United States (takes about an hour)
+this will download and build a pmtiles archive of the United States (takes about an hour)

 you can change the area (and probably the output filename too 😉) for a smaller area.
 US states work well
 ```bash